Blixen Lecture Series

 |Largely due to a generous gift from SLU alumni Mary Blixen (Ph.D., American Studies, 2000) and John Blixen, the American Studies Department will offer a series of lectures by leading scholars in the field.|

 The 2015 Mary and John Blixen Lecture in American Studies will be presented at 4:00 p.m. on Friday, April 10, 2015, in the Sinquefield Stateroom, DuBourg Hall Rm.
 409. Free and open to the SLU community and the general public.
-More details on speaker, title, and related events will be released shortly.
+Prof. Brent Hayes Edwards will be giving a talk entitled "Black Radicalism and the Archives of Hubert Harrison."

 2014 BLIXEN LECTURE presented by MELANI McALISTER